Mt Huashan Hiking Trail

 Amen to that.

-About the Pictures listed above
+A Note About the Pictures

 About Rick Archer and the Huashan Story

-People appreciated my Newsletter so much that they began to help me write it.
-Without any prompting, as a sort of reward for doing a good job, my dance students who received the email Newsletter began to forward me all sorts of interesting stories and pictures whenever they ran across something.
-Soon I had an entire Network of friends sending me all sorts of good stuff.
-My In-Box collected all kinds of fascinating emails.
-That is where I get my material from - people just send me stuff because they appreciate the SSQQ web site.
+My work on the Newsletter and the SSQQ website led to a curious development - people appreciated my Newsletter so much that they began to help me write it.
+As a sort of reward for doing a good job, my dance students began to forward me all sorts of interesting stories and pictures whenever they ran across something.
+Soon I had an entire network of friends sending me all sorts of good stuff.
+This pipeline stuffed my In-Box with all kinds of fascinating emails.

-Now you know how this story started.
-In November 2006, one of my students - Milt Oglesby - forwarded me the pictures of Huashan.
+In November 2006, one of my dance students - Milt Oglesby - forwarded me the original dozen pictures of Huashan.
 I was so amazed by the pictures that over Christmas Break I decided to do a story on Huashan as well as the infamous Road of Death in Bolivia.
-As they say, one thing leads to another - my Internet Research uncovered the story of China's Guoliang Tunnel as well as the Russian Highway of Mud.
-I started with one story and now I had four awesome stories!
+As they say, one thing leads to another.
+For a while there, I lived on the Internet looking for details of Huashan.
+My Internet Research paid off.
+I uncovered the story of China's Guoliang Tunnel as well as the Russian Highway of Mud.
+Later on I was alerted to Spain's El Camino del rey as well.

-How Google Got Involved in the Huashan Story
+Google's Role in the Huashan Story

 Email from Patsy